 Prerequisites: PTA130 and PTA140 (both courses must be completed with a grade of "C" or better); successful completion of PTA150; BIO245 with a grade of "C" or better (or instructor permission); and reading proficiency Pathological Implications in Rehabilitation builds on the information presented in BIO245, Pathophysiology, on common pathologies of each organ system.
-This course will present information to include signs and symptoms patients may present within the rehabilitation setting, implications when more than one pathology is present, will present information to include signs and symptoms patients may present within the rehabilitation setting, implications when more than one pathology is present, clinical and exercise considerations, handling of emergency situations, and implications with respect to pharmacological interventions.
+This course will present information to include signs and symptoms patients may present within the rehabilitation setting, implications when more than one pathology is present, clinical and exercise considerations, handling of emergency situations, and implications with respect to pharmacological interventions.
 The information learned in this course runs concurrently with PTA220, PTA Principles and Procedures II, and PTA240, PTA Principles and Procedures III, which present in depth physical therapy interventions for patients with various musculoskeletal, neuromuscular, cardiovascular, and pulmonary pathological conditions.
 (F)